 In order to be eligible for Carer’s Allowance, the person that you’re caring for must receive certain benefits, such as a Personal Independence Payment, Disability Living Allowance, or Attendance Allowance.
 You must be over the age of 16 and spend a minimum of 35 hours a week caring for someone.
 You can’t be in full-time education or earn more than £116 a week.
 If you are unsure whether you’re eligible for Carer’s Allowance, call the contact number.

 Claiming Carer’s Allowance with Other Benefits

 Before you apply for Carer’s Allowance, you will need to have certain information to hand.
 This includes your National Insurance number, your bank details, information about your employment, a P45 if you have recently left work, or details of a course if you’re studying.
 You will also need to provide information about the person that you’re caring for, such as their date of birth and National Insurance number.
 You can claim for Carer’s Allowance online.
-You can’t apply by phone, but if you need support with making your application, call 0843 178 4190.
+You can’t apply by phone, but if you need support with making your application, call the helpline.
 If you need additional help with providing for children, you may be entitled to child benefit.

 Changes in Circumstance

 If you are currently claiming Carer’s Allowance, you must report certain changes in your circumstances.
 This can include getting a job, or if you stop providing care.
 If you only stop providing care on a temporary basis, you might still be able to claim Carer’s Allowance.
 For assistance with this, call the number.